thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 many use cases, a handful of core vocabularies is sufficient to at least express the most common relationships in an interoperable manner.
 Data integration almost always is a continuous effort, but small, incremental changes can go a long way.
-It’s also important to recognize that these vocabularies themselves are expressed in RDF, so there’s no distinction between data and language.
+It's also important to recognize that these vocabularies themselves are expressed in RDF, so there's no distinction between data and language.
 This should feel familiar to any Lisper/Clojurian ;)

 ## Back to the workshop exercise…